RSPCA: Prosecutions

 In May 2013 former RSPCA employee Dawn Aubrey-Ward was found hanged at her home when suffering from depression after leaving the animal charity.
 Aubrey-Ward was described by The Daily Telegraph as a whistleblower for the RSPCA's prosecution practices.
 The RSPCA subsequently had a meeting with the Charity Commission over its approach to prosecutions.

 On 7 August 2013 the BBC Radio 4 Face the Facts radio programme broadcast an episode called "The RSPCA – A law unto itself?"

 The programme presented a number of cases of where the RSPCA has sought to hound vets and expert witnesses who had appeared in court for the defence in RSPCA prosecutions.
 In one case it sought to discredit the author of the RSPCA Complete Horse Care Manual (Vogel) after he appeared as an expert witness for the defence team in an RSPCA prosecution.
 The RSPCA later released a statement saying that this is untrue and that they do not persecute vets and lawyers who appear for the defence and as defence experts.
 There have been thousands of lawyers taking defence cases against the RSPCA and they have only ever made a complaint about one.

 In November 2013 the RSPCA was accused of instigating police raids on small animal shelters with insufficient evidence that animals were being mistreated.
 The owners claimed that they were being persecuted because of their "no kill" policy of only putting animals down if they cannot be effectively treated.
 The RSPCA stated that their inspectors will offer advice and guidance to help people improve conditions for their animals, and it only seeks the help of the police where it considers there is no reasonable alternative to safeguard animal welfare.

 Governance

 The RSPCA has long been criticised for its governance with the Charity Commission describing it as below the standard expected of a large charity and in August 2018 issued the society with an official warning.
-The RSPCA made significant changes to its governance in 2019 reducing the size of its council from 28 trustees to a new board of trustees of 12 trustees with nine elected by the membership and three co-opted.
+The RSPCA made significant changes to its governance in 2019 reducing the size of its council from 28 trustees to a new board of 12 trustees with nine elected by the membership and three co-opted.
 The RSPCA also introduced term limits of nine years for its trustees and appointed its first independent chair, Rene Olivieri, in its 196 years of history.